upkie/palimpsest/README.md

 std::cout << world_bis << std::endl;
 ```

-Dictionaries can also be [serialized to bytes](#serialization-to-bytes) for transmission over TCP, memory-mapped files, telegraph lines, …
+Dictionaries can also be [serialized to bytes](#serialization-to-bytes) for transmission over TCP, memory-mapped files, telegraph lines, etc.

 ## Features and non-features